Inside the Convent of St Theresa of Avila

 Tourists and visitors don’t just go to Avila to see the famed Murallas or Walls that surround the city.
-There’s another reason – to visit the Convent of St Theresa of Avila.
+Another reason is to visit the Convent of St Theresa of Avila.
 Thousands of Catholic pilgrims pass by this convent to honor the Saint known for her spiritual contemplation and mysticism.
 She’s a Carmelite nun who made reforms within the organization to encourage her peers to live and lead an ascetic life.

 Inside the Convent of St Theresa of Avila is a small chapel where the Saint was born in 1515.

 The chapel is filled with scenes of her life.
-She is known to show her power of levitation.
+The Catholic world knows about her power of levitation.

 In this Baroque Church, pilgrims can still see traces of St. Theresa.